fetchai/agents-aea/docs/aries-cloud-agent-demo.md

 (configuration file: `vendor/fetchai/connections/p2p_libp2p/connection.yaml`)

-Replace the `config` section with the following (note the changes in the URIs):
+Replace the `config` section with the following (note the changes in the URI ports):

 ``` yaml
 config: